All the Outlander filming locations you can visit in Scotland

 What village is Outlander filmed in?

 The very charming village of Falkland in Fife stands in for 1940s Inverness, where Claire and Frank visit in Season 1.
-Here Outlander fans can explore landmarks like Falkland Palace, where Jamie Fraser’s ghost appears outside Mrs. Baird’s Guesthouse.
+Falkland was once the country residence of the Stewart kings and queens as they hunted deer and wild boar in the forests of Fife.
+Here, Outlander fans can explore landmarks like Falkland Palace, where Jamie Fraser’s ghost appears outside Mrs. Baird’s Guesthouse.

-Another village used as an Outland filming location is Culross.
-This little village, with less than 400 residents, is famous for its remarkably preserved 17th-century architecture.
+Another Scottish village used as an Outlander filming location is Culross.
+This little village, with fewer than 400 residents, is famous for its remarkably preserved 17th-century architecture.
 Culross doubles as the fictional village of Cranesmuir, home to characters like Geillis Duncan.
+The village has a rich mercantile history, and you can still see 17th-century painted houses along the cobbled streets.

 READ NEXT: 10 spots to visit when travelling to Scotland in September